Ausgrid Time Of Use customers getting a raw deal

 Fewer peak hours, but many wouldn’t know it.

-Unfortunately, 17 retailers are still charging peak rates in April, May, September and October.
-As a result, these retailers pocket an additional 19.7 cents per kWh.
-The 19.7 cents (ex GST) is the difference between what Ausgrid charges retailers for electricity consumed in Peak and Shoulder periods.
+From July 2018, Ausgrid stopped charging its peak tariff in April, May, September and October.
 Many households would be unaware of the seasonal Time of Use tariff because it was not widely publicised.
 So many retailers kept charging the ‘old’ peak times during the 30 hours each week for these four months of the year (adding up to ~ 500 hours p.a).

 Not all Time of Use plans have equal hours.